xiaoyu3x/SmartHome-Demo/ocf-servers/js-servers/README.md

 * Switch
 * Solar Panel

-# JavaScript helper function
-The `helper-function` folder contains code that wraps the MRAA Aio function to use the UPM library in case an A2D (Analog to Digital) converter is required.
-This is useful to drive analog sensors with the MinnowBoard Turbot.

 # Setting up the OCF servers
 ## Software
 All the OCF servers in these folders are written in JavaScript and leverage `iotivity-node` (IoTivity JavaScript bindings) as well as the MRAA JavaScript bindings to access and control the busses (e.g. I2C, GPIO, Analog, etc.).